 – You’ll see the throne of King Minos, the beautiful dolphin apartment of Queen Pasiphae, and the road taken by Theseus upon arrival to Crete from Ancient Athens.

-– You’ll have the opportunity to touch, feel, see the legends and myths of Ancient Greece and Minoan Crete!
+– You’ll have the opportunity to touch, feel, and see the legends and myths of Ancient Greece and Minoan Crete!

 – You’ll explore with a tablet which, through a special app, can see a representation of the site as it was in the past.

-If you want to get prepared before visiting the premises, you can also read everything about the things you’ll see during a visit to Knossos, and get even more reading checking what’s the best outfit to wear in an archaeological site for everyone in the family to enjoy a comfortable visit.
+If you want to be prepared before visiting the premises, you can also read everything about the things you’ll see during a visit to Knossos, and get even more reading checking what’s the best outfit to wear in an archaeological site for everyone in the family to enjoy a comfortable visit.

 Marvel at the Submarine World in CretAquarium